 Now for the tricky part!
 Your important keyword phrases should be both relevant and competitive, but not too competitive.
 For example, “masonry” or “construction” are probably both impossibly competitive and thus aren't useful.
 “Masonry construction” may also be too competitive to be useful, though you're of course welcome to track them anyway!
 Fortunately for you, your prospect is probably doing a regional location search such as “masonry construction chicago”, “masonry construction illinois”, “masonry construction midwest” and this may be where you will establish your benchmarks.
 Even if you don’t find your website on the first three pages (see above), you may want to dig further until you do, so that you can determine how much work you need in order to boost your ranking.

 But don’t stop there.
 You may also need to know how your website ranks for such relevant variations as “unit masonry construction” or “masonry construction brick”, probably with the above mentioned geographic modifiers such as “unit masonry construction chicago”, “unit masonry construction midwest”, etc. I suggest that you compose your list based upon your hard-won knowledge of what your client/prospect is most likely putting in the search engines.
 My experience is that you won't regret having TOO MANY phrases, rather than too few for comparison a year from now, so be generous.
 You will then have an important tool for measuring the performance and productivity of your website under a variety of conditions.

 (Do you want to rank better in the search engines for your important keyword phrases?
-Call us at 413-586-4748 and ask about our LOW COST web solutions for the building artisans.)
+Call us at 413-586-4748 and ask about our LOW COST web solutions for skilled professionals like you.)